Xenojack1000/RafuBot/README.md

 # RafuBot
-A all rounder personal AI
+An all rounder telegram personal AI